CCBCC-ISS/docs/JavaScript Code Standards.md

     }
 ```

-In JavaScript, the above code is legal, but it may give unexpected results.
+In JavaScript, the above code is legal, but it might give unexpected results.

 There are two equality comparison operators in JavaScript, `==` (equality) and `===` (strict equality).
 Strict equality doesn't type cast.